CRA Distributor Obligations: Checks Before EU Sale

 Claim Why it fails

 "Our supplier is in the EU, so we are not the importer; that makes us a distributor by default."
-Distributor status under Article 3(17) requires also that you do not affect the product's properties.
-Repackaging, rebranding, software pre-installation or configuration changes can pull you back into Article 3(13) or out of the distributor category entirely.
+Distributor status also requires that you do not affect the product's properties.
+Repackaging, rebranding, software pre-installation or configuration changes can trigger manufacturer obligations.

 "We only forward vulnerability notices monthly with our other commercial updates."
-Article 20(4) second subparagraph: inform the manufacturer "without undue delay" on becoming aware of a vulnerability, and "immediately" inform market surveillance for significant cybersecurity risks.
+Vulnerability information must go to the manufacturer without undue delay, and significant cybersecurity risks must go to market surveillance immediately.
 Monthly batching breaches both standards.

-"We can keep selling units already in our warehouse after spotting an Annex II language gap; only new shipments stop."
-Article 20(3) stops further availability of the non-conformant product, regardless of where the units physically sit.
+"We can keep selling units already in our warehouse after spotting a user-information language gap; only new shipments stop."
+Further availability of the non-conformant product stops regardless of where the units physically sit.
 Existing stock is held, not cleared.

 "Stripping the importer's contact label keeps our channel partners private."
-Article 19(4) requires importer identification on the product, packaging or accompanying document.
-Removing it makes the product non-conformant under Article 20(2).
+Importer identification must remain on the product, packaging or accompanying document.
+Removing it makes the product non-conformant for distributor supply.

 "We don't need to keep documents; we are just a reseller."
-Article 20(5) requires the distributor to provide the documentation set on reasoned request, in the authority's language.
-A distributor that cannot produce DoC reference, Annex II or supply-chain contact points is in breach even when the product is conformant.
+The distributor must provide the documentation set on reasoned request, in the authority's language.
+A distributor that cannot produce DoC reference, user information or supply-chain contact points is in breach even when the product is conformant.

 Frequently Asked Questions